amolsood/notes/AWS/ELB/Highlights.md

 - Layer 7 load balancing - Functions at Application layer of OSI model
 - Listeners - Checks for connection requests from clients, using protocol and ports configured.
 Rules are defined to instruct load balancer to route the requests to registered targets.
 Each rule has a priority, one or more actions, one or more conditions
-- Rules - If rules are met, the its actions are performed.
+- Rules - If rules are met, its actions are performed.
 Each listener should have a default rule defined
 - Target Groups - Each target group routes requests to one or more registered targets, such as EC2 instances
 - Limitations - Only supports HTTP/HTTPS
 - HTTPS - To use HTTPS load balancer, you should deploy at least one SSL/TLS server certificate on load balancer.
 The load balancer uses a server certificate to terminate the frontend connection and then decrypt requests from clients before sending them to the targets